General Guidelines

 Limit to one submission per reading period unless we request more.

-This portal is for SUBSCRIBERS TO NEW OHIO REVIEW ONLY (unless you have heard specifically from us to use this method of submitting).
+This portal is for SUBSCRIBERS TO of MEMBERS OF NEW OHIO REVIEW ONLY (unless you have heard specifically from us to use this method of submitting).

-Subscribers who wish to submit a regular submission in any genre can do so for free.
-In your cover letter, please let us know when you subscribed so we can cross-check our records.
+Subscribers or members who wish to submit a regular submission in any genre can do so for free (up to six times a year).
+In your cover letter, please let us know when you subscribed or became a member so we can cross-check our records.

 Please also specify the genre of your piece in the submission title.
 E.G: "Fiction: Wuthering Heights" or "Poetry: The Waste Land and Four Others."